pjensfelt/ifm-O3X100-driver/README.md

 make
 ```

-There are is a testapp that can be run
+There is a testapp that can be run

 `./simpletest`